madlopt/jira-worklog-automation/README.md

     ```
 ### EVN variables

+There is `config/config.yaml` file with the default values for ENV variables which the app will create if they are exist in the config.

 `WORKLOG_APP_STORAGE_PATH` - relative path to the storage folder.
 Default: `storage`

 `WORKLOG_APP_JIRA_URL` - Jira URL.
 You must change it, otherwise it won't work.